 Therapy sessions

-Following assessment, the patient will be offered a series of 45 minute therapy sessions.
+Following assessment, you might be offered a series of 45 minute therapy sessions.

 These treatment programmes will be tailored to individual needs and appointments are spaced to allow for self-reflection and changes.